browserengineering/book/book/visual-effects.md

 *compositing* and *blending*.

-You can think of each display list command as writing into its own distinct buffer.
-Then that buffer is combined with the existing one via appropriate compositing/blending.
-The default compositing mode is called source-over, and for opaque content, it basically means "overwrite what's already there".
+You can think of each display list command as writing into its own distinct *surface* (a 2D array of pixels with 3 color channels each).
+Then that surface is combined with the one preceding it via appropriate compositing/blending.
+ The default compositing mode is more or less "overwrite what's already there", as long as the content drawn is opaque.
 That's why we didn't have to bother with all of this terminology in previous chapters.
 But once your display list commands have any kind of transparency, it becomes not quite so simple.
+And several of the effects in this chapter use transparency or alternate compositing modes.

 Skia replaces Tkinter
 =====================